AZEVN Volunteers

 The requirement and number of the Volunteer positions will be based on the needs of the association and reviewed and decided on annually by the AZEVN Officer team.

-Applications for AZEVN Volunteer positions for 2024/25 are now closed.
+Applications for 2026-2027 AZEVN Volunteer Positions are now closed!

 Our next AZEVN Event